openheartmind/WISDOM/README.md

 Hi and welcome to the WISDOM revolution :)

-We're developing a universal framework for recognising and rewarding contributions to the commons, so that we can empower contributors and connect diverse communities with aligned goals.
+We're developing a universal open science framework for recognising and rewarding contributions to the commons, so that we can empower contributors and connect diverse communities with aligned goals.

 ### The Problem
 Fair recognition and reward are central challenges in collaborative efforts, especially in commons-oriented fields like open source and academia.
 An ideal system should capture, recognise and reward the unique qualities of every contribution, fostering trust and incentivising engagement.